davidKristiansen/macpyver.nvim/README.md

 - Run the entire YAML workflow from your current buffer, in a split terminal
 - Instantly run the specific YAML case (list item) under your cursor
-- Automatically reuses or opens a split terminal as needed
+- Reuses or opens a split terminal as needed, respecting your split/focus preferences
+- Choose vertical or horizontal splits (follows your \:set splitright / \:set splitbelow)
+- Control focus behavior when running jobs
-- Quick keymaps for closing or interrupting jobs in the Macpyver terminal
+- Keymaps for closing or interrupting jobs in the Macpyver terminal

 ---